sbalny/L4/README.md

 $ sage L4-Max4.py 80 0 100
 ```

-generate the file TODO

-The script ``runRandom.sh`` runs these test for dimension 40 to 200 with a step of 10 using 1000 lattice per dimensions.
+The script ``runRandom.sh`` runs these tests for dimension 40 to 180 with a step of 10 using 1000 lattice per dimensions.
 The dimensions, number of tests,
 and number of randomizations can be changed in the script.
 Usage: